Free Galaxy Z Flip Government Phone: What Lifeline Can Actually Get You in 2026

 The BYOD Path to a Galaxy Z Flip on Free Service

-- Must be factory unlocked, not locked to a specific carrier
+- Must be factory unlocked — not locked to a carrier

-- Must not be reported lost, stolen, or blacklisted (check IMEI at IMEI.info before buying)
+- Must not be reported lost or stolen — check IMEI at IMEI.info before purchasing

-- Must not be Samsung Finance or carrier-financed with outstanding payments
+- Must not have outstanding Samsung Finance or carrier financing payments

-- Must be compatible with the Lifeline carrier's network band (check carrier website)
+- Must be compatible with your chosen carrier's network bands

-- Get the IMEI by dialing *#06# and verify with the carrier before purchasing
+- Get your IMEI by dialing *#06# on the device

 Galaxy Z Flip Models by Generation: Which Is Worth Buying Used